Depression vs Burnout: How to Tell the Difference and What to Do Next

 Supporting Recovery from Burnout

-Burnout gets better when you find meaning and control again.
-Getting back in touch with your values, creativity, or learning new things can slowly bring back motivation.
-If burnout has lasted a long time, a therapist or coach can help you spot patterns that keep stress going.
+Reconnecting with things that feel meaningful to you also helps.
+Getting back in touch with your values, spending time on something creative, or learning something new can gradually bring motivation back.
+If burnout has been going on for a long time, talking to a therapist or coach can help you spot the patterns that have been feeding the stress cycle without you realizing it.

 Supporting Recovery from Depression